-Kate Hartland is a Senior Dharma Teacher* for Boundless Way Zen and Practice Leader for Bright Sea Zen Sangha.
-Before coming to Boundless Way she had studied with both Philip Kapleau (Rochester Zen Center) and Toni Packer (Springwater Center) and has been practicing for a total of about 13 years.
-During the week Kate works at the Broad Institute in Cambridge, screening hundreds of thousands of compounds to look for new therapeutic drug candidates.
-On weekends she hurls herself down slopes on skis, or paddles one of her four kayaks, while documenting the evidence here www.cathyhartland.com.
+Kate Kagen Hartland, Sensei is a Guiding Teacher for Boundless Way Zen and is the Resident Teacher for Bright Sea Zen Sangha.
+Before coming to Boundless Way she had studied with both Philip Kapleau (Rochester Zen Center) and Toni Packer (Springwater Center) and has been practicing for a total of about 20 years.
+Kate received Dharma transmission (Denbo) from Josh Mu’nen Bartok, Roshi, in 2017.
+During the week Kate works at the non-profit Broad Institute in Cambridge, screening hundreds of thousands of compounds to look for new therapeutic drug candidates.
+On weekends she hurls herself down slopes on skis, or paddles one of her four kayaks, while documenting the evidence at her website.

 THE GUIDING TEACHERS OF BOUNDLESS WAY ZEN